-MLTCs provide coordinated health and long-term care services to adults with a chronic illness or disability in their home that requires at least 120 days of home care and who are Medicaid eligible.
+MLTCs provide coordinated health and long-term care services in the home to adults who are Medicaid eligible and who have a chronic illness or disability that requires at least 120 days of home care.
 The services include, but are not limited to: care management, PCA or HHA services, nursing, rehabilitation services, medical equipment and supplies, podiatry, dentistry, optometry, respiration, transportation, adult day care and social day care.
 MLTCs do not pay for physician services, hospitalizations, or medications, but will coordinate those services.
-Compared to the Personal Care Program, and traditional Medicaid and Medicare, services are more coordinated and more customized, and out-of-pocket expenses are usually lower.
-MLTCs provide their services through a contract with the New York State Department of Health, and are overseen by the Local Department of Social Services (in New York City, the Human Resources Administration).
+Compared to the Personal Care Program, and traditional Medicaid and Medicare, MLTC services are more coordinated and more customized, and out-of-pocket expenses are usually lower.
+MLTCs provide their services through a contract with the New York State Department of Health and are overseen by the Local Department of Social Services (in New York City, the Human Resources Administration).

-Over the next year or so, all recipients of Medicaid home care and other long-term care services will be required to enroll in a MLTC plan.
+All recipients of Medicaid home care and other long-term care services are required to enroll in an MLTC plan.
 Individuals who do not select a plan will be automatically enrolled in one of New York City’s 13 MLTC plans.

-A New York State insurance program for people with a disability, receiving SSI, or those who have an income at or below a certain level.
-Most services are covered including medical services, hospitalizations, and medications.
-Insurance coverage can be under a traditional-fee-for service plan to providers or under a managed care plan (see: Medicaid Managed Care).
-For people with chronic conditions, Medicaid also pays for long-term care services like nursing homes, Personal Care, Long Term Home Health Care Program, or Managed Long Term Care.
+A New York State insurance program for people with a disability who receive SSI, or those who have an income at or below a certain level.
+Most services are covered, including medical services, hospitalizations, and medications.
+Insurance coverage can be under a traditional fee-for service plan to providers or under a managed care plan (see: Medicaid Managed Care).
+For people with chronic conditions, Medicaid also pays for long-term care services like nursing homes, personal care, long-term home health care, or managed long-term care.

 A person who has Medicaid as their insurance.
 May be a person who also has Medicare.

 Meeting the financial criteria to participate in the Medicaid program.
-People with a MLTC must be Medicaid Eligible.
+People with an MLTC must be Medicaid eligible.
 May involve the need for a spend down or managing surplus income or excess income (See: Surplus Income)

 Broad state insurance program for people receiving SSI, or those who have an income at or below a certain level.
-Usually best suited for a person that does not need long-term care.
-People cannot be enrolled in both a Medicaid Managed Care Plan and a Managed Long-Term Care Plan.
+Usually best suited for a person who does not need long-term care.
+People cannot be enrolled in both a Medicaid managed care plan and a managed long-term care plan.

-A covered MLTC service that includes items for health use which are used in the treatment of a specific medical condition such as: diabetic supplies, dressing and other wound care supplies, urinary catheters, incontinence supplies, and nutritional supplements.
+A covered MLTC service that includes items used in the treatment of a specific medical condition such as: diabetic supplies, dressing and other wound care supplies, urinary catheters, incontinence supplies, and nutritional supplements.

-Individuals who are >65 years old or have a disability that meet the criteria to receive health insurance through Medicare.
-People receiving services from a MLTC may be eligible for both Medicare and Medicaid, but MUST be Medicaid Eligible.
+Individuals who are >65 years old or have a disability that meets the criteria to receive health insurance through Medicare.
+People receiving services from an MLTC may be eligible for both Medicare and Medicaid, but MUST be Medicaid eligible.

 A service an MLTC is not obligated to provide but coordinates such as physician services, hospitalizations, prescribed and non-prescribed medications, laboratory services, radiology services, emergency transportation, and mental health services.

-A paraprofessional that provides assistance with activities of daily living and other home care services who is employed by and supervised by the person receiving services.
+A paraprofessional who provides assistance with activities of daily living and other home care services who is employed by and supervised by the person receiving services.
+(See also: CDPAS)

-Paraprofessional employed by a LHCSA who can provide assistance with the activities of daily living and light housekeeping.
+Paraprofessional employed by an LHCSA who can provide assistance with the activities of daily living and light housekeeping.

 A covered MLTC service.
 PERS is an electronic device on a necklace or bracelet to get help in the event of an emergency.